+Date: Applicant

+Name: For District Use Only

+Company Name: Account #:

+Business/Contractor License#:

+Tax ID/SS# Meter #:

+Address: Size/Type:

+audi ess.
+Setup Date/Reading:

+Phone Number(s): Completed By:

+Project Name or Description: Pickup Date/ Reading:

+Hydrant Location: Completed By:

+W.S.M.
+No.:

-Date: Applicant Name: For District Use Only Company Name: Account #: Business/Contractor License#: Meter #: Γax ID/SS# Size/Type: Address: Setup Date/Reading: Phone Number(s): Completed By: Pickup Date/ Reading: Project Name or Description: Completed By: Hydrant Location: W.S.M.
-No.: Email: Meter Installation Fee: \$250 Meter Deposit (refundable): \$750 The undersigned hereby applies for Construction Meter Service commencing on, 20 The minimum monthly service charge for said , , , service is based on the current charge for a 3" meter plus the commodity cost at the current Tier 6 rate.
-The service may be discontinued on 24-hour written notice by Water Use Deposit (TBD):\$ either applicant or Palmdale Water District.
-Applicant hereby agrees that Palmdale Water District will not be responsible for damage to persons, equipment, or property Total Advance Payment: caused by defects of applicant's piping, which will be hereafter connected to the discharge side of the meter or by the occurrence of either high or low pressure or escape of water by leakage from said downstream piping while the meter is in service.
-The applicant agrees that the maximum rate of flow to be used on this project will not exceed 250 gallons per minute.
-Processed By: Applicant further agrees to use this construction meter only during normal Palmdale Water District working hours which are 7:00 a.m. to 5:00 p.m. and excludes weekends and holidays.
-Applicant understands that the meter under this application is to be used only at Water District, and water is to be used exclusively for the job indicated under this application.
-Water District's boundaries.
-Applicant herby certifies that he fully understands that the construction meter to for underground utility construction, dust control, finish grade earthwork, and other us The meter is only to be used in conjunction with a tilt-up tank or stand pipe providing a authorized in writing by Palmdale Water District. in gap backnow protection unless other wise Any violation of these conditions and/or any act deemed to be construed as unaut horized use of water shall be subject to a \$1,000.00 fine imposed per incidence.
-Applicant accepts full responsibility for maintaining the construction meter in go od repair and operating condition during the period of use and understands that in the event the meter is lost or is inoperable when it is retrieved, the District will use that part of the applicable deposit required to either replace or repair the meter as the case may be and then refund any remaining portion of said deposit.
+The undersigned hereby applies for Construction Meter Service commencing on Meter Installation Fee: \$250 Meter Deposit (refundable): \$750 Water Use Deposit (TBD):\$ Total Advance Payment: Processed By:

+Palmdale Water District working hours which are 7:00 a.m. to 5:00 p.m. and excludes weekends and holidays.
+Applicant understands that the meter under this application is to be used only at to Water District, and water is to be used exclusively for the job indicated under this applicated Water District's boundaries.
+Applicant herby certifies that he fully understands that the construction meter to for underground utility construction, dust control, finish grade earthwork, and other use The meter is only to be used in conjunction with a tilt-up tank or stand pipe providing a authorized in writing by Palmdale Water District.
+Any violation of these conditions and/or any act deemed to be construed as unaution \$1,000.00 fine imposed per incidence.
+Applicant accepts full responsibility for maintaining the construction meter in good eation and entirely within the Palmdale be issued under this application is to be used es as approved by Palmdale Water District. ir gap backflow protection unless otherwise horized use of water shall be subject to a

+period of use and understands that in the event the meter is lost or is inoperable when it is retrieved, the District will use that part of the applicable deposit required to either replace or repair the meter as the case may be and then refund any remaining portion of said deposit.